Rishikesh Tourism, Uttarakhand

 - Ideal For Family

 Rishikesh tourism is all about the religious faith intermixed with eventful activities.
 One of the advises that this Rishikesh travel guide has for travelers is to walk over the ever popular hanging bridges of Lakshman Jhula and Ram Jhula.
-Besides these, tourism in Rishikesh also highlights a visit to the mighty Neer Garh Waterfall, primarily known to have mystical healing properties.
+Besides these attractions, tourism in Rishikesh also highlights a visit to the mighty Neer Garh Waterfall, primarily known to have mystical healing properties.

 With the rowdy waters of Ganga hitting over the knotty nodular rocks, river rafting in Rishikesh demands thorough professional skilled adventurers.
 Fortunately, Rishikesh tourism acknowledges separate flow-ways for amateurs hence, no one is going to miss the fun.
 However, the calm water at some places invites numerous kayakers from all over the world to take part in its various championships.